Bernkastel-Kues: History

 The earliest evidence of human habitation (3000 BC) was discovered by archaeologists in Kues.
 About AD 370, Decimus Magnus Ausonius, the Roman poet and teacher at the Imperial court, wrote his poem Mosella.
 Adalbero von Luxemburg (d.
 1036 or 1037), Provost of the Trier Monastery of St. Paulin, became Lord of Bernkastel in the early 11th century.

 In the first half of the 11th century, Bernkastel had its first documentary mention.

 At the turn of the 8th century, a geographer described a place called Princastellum.
 This is said to be evidence of a Roman castellum in the 4th century near today's Landshut castle ruin.
 Pointing to this are, among other things, fittings and finds of ceramic and iron underneath the castle.

 The 12th-century form of the name, Beronis castellum, was a learned re-Latinization, which was related to Adalbero von Luxemburg.
 Work was begun on the third castle building under the lordship of Archbishop of Trier Heinrich II of Finstingen.

 On 29 May 1291, King Rudolph I of Germany granted Berrincastel town rights.
 The castle, Burg Landshut, which was built at that time, was given this name only in the 16th century.
 In 1332, the town rights were reaffirmed by Emperor Louis the Bavarian's Sammelprivileg (a kind of omnibus decree that dealt with many rights and privileges).
 Under the terms of the Golden Bull of 1356, Bohemond II became Elector.
-According to legend, he was brought back to health from a serious illness by a glass of wine, giving rise to the legend of the Berncastler Doctor winery.
+According to legend, he was brought back to health from a serious illness by a glass of wine, giving rise to the legend of the Bernkastler Doctor winery.

 In 1401, Nikolaus von Kues, also known by his Latinized name Nicolaus Cusanus, was born in Moselle shipowner Henne Cryfftz's house, which is well preserved and can be visited.
 In 1451, the St.-Nikolaus-Hospital, a hospital for the poor, was built.

 In 1505, in an Electoral edict from Jakob II, the name Landshut for the archiepiscopal castle crops up for the first time.
 Emperor Maximilian I spent a night in Bernkastel in 1512 on the way to the Imperial Diet at Trier.